Pandemic hit less than feared in 2020, but will hurt D.C. budget next year more than originally forecast

-Based on that, DeWitt revised his estimate for the city’s revenue downward on Wednesday, projecting a 2021 shortfall of $211 million.
-That’s on top of the nearly $800 million shortfall in both fiscal 2020 and 20201 that DeWitt predicted in April.
+Based on that, DeWitt revised his estimate for the city’s revenue downward Wednesday, projecting a 2021 shortfall of $211 million.
+That’s on top of the nearly $800 million shortfall in both fiscal 2020 and 2021 he predicted in April.
 The D.C.
-Council already made changes to accommodate the initial shortfall in its $16.7 billion budget, of which local officials control $8.5 billion.
+Council already made changes to accommodate the initial shortfall in its $16.7 billion 2021 budget, of which local officials control $8.5 billion.

 On the final day of fiscal year 2020, however, DeWitt was able to report better-than-expected revenue for the year coming to an end.
-Income taxes didn’t plummet as much as predicted, partially because the federal government sent stimulus checks and increased unemployment payouts — all of which are taxable as income.
+Income taxes did not plummet as much as predicted, partially because the federal government sent stimulus checks and increased unemployment payouts — both of which are taxable as income.
 Losses were also mitigated because high earners were able to telework and keep receiving a paycheck, and because the stock market’s unexpected recovery meant capital gains taxes stayed relatively level.

 As a result, the city ends the fiscal year with $222 million more than DeWitt predicted in April.

-Lawmakers and analysts said the city should not simply use those funds to fill the similarly sized hole in the 2021 budget, and should instead spread the money over shortfalls expected for the next four years.
+Lawmakers and analysts said the city should not simply use that money to fill the similar-sized hole in the 2021 budget and should instead spread the money over shortfalls expected for the next four years.

-“It’s not as simple as, ‘Oh, we’ll just move money from the leftover to ’21 and we can go home and see you next year,’ ” said council chairman Phil Mendelson (D).
+“It’s not as simple as, ‘Oh, we’ll just move money from the leftover to ’21 and we can go home and see you next year,’ ” said council Chairman Phil Mendelson (D).

 Mayor Muriel E. Bowser (D) will propose a plan for modifying the 2021 budget in light of the new estimates, which the council will then revise and approve.